-4. Embed effective risk management, considering both opportunities and threats, throughout the organization
+4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The principal risks and uncertainties affecting the business are set in the Report of the Directors and note 3 of the Company's Accounts for the year ended 31 December 2020.
+The principal risks and uncertainties affecting the business are set in the Report of the Directors of the Company's Accounts for the year ended 31 December 2021.